itzmechandanone/LUMA/README.md

 ## Summary

-LUMA or Lähitason Uuden sukupolven Myymälä Avustaja is a virtual online store assitant that helps customers find the right product and provide directions to its exact shelf/aisle location in a giant retail/wholesale store.
+LUMA or Lähitason Uuden sukupolven Myymälä Avustaja is an AI based virtual online store assitant that helps customers find the right product and provide directions to its exact shelf/aisle location in a giant retail/wholesale store.

 ## Background